DamianWimberly/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the configuration of osTicket to simulate a help desk environment.
+The Admin Panel allows adjustments to roles, departments, and SLAs, while the Agent Panel is used by support staff to manage tickets.
+These settings offer flexibility to fit your learning or business needs.<br />

 <h2>Environments and Technologies Used</h2>